ptarmiganlabs/butler-sos-docs/content/en/docs/about/telemetry.md

 The telemetry data includes the following:

 1. **Information about what features are enabled and which are disabled.**
    _Why: This tells the Butler SOS developers which features are used and which aren't.
    This is critical information when it comes to planning where to focus future development efforts._
-2. **Information about Butler's execution environment** (operating system, hardware architecture, Node.js version etc).
+2. **Information about Butler SOS's execution environment** (operating system, hardware architecture, Node.js version etc).
     _Why: Ideally the Butler SOS developers want to use as modern versions of Node.js as possible.
 But if telemetry shows that lots os Butler SOS instances use old Node.js versions or run on some (yet) untested/unverified Linux version - then maybe those older Node.js/Linux versions must be supported for yet some time._
    {{% /alert %}}